-To learn a good deer food plot mix to plant now in these small food plots, “GDO” talked with David Brown, sales manager of Southern Seed & Feed, headquartered in Macon, Mississippi, with distribution of its wildlife feedings and seed blends products for deer in more than 150 stores under the Southern Buck brand.
+To learn a good deer food plot mix to plant now in these small food plots, “GDO” talked with David Brown, sales manager of Southern Seed & Feed, headquartered in Macon, Mississippi, with distribution of its wildlife feedings and seed blends products for deer in more than 150 stores such as Alabama Farmers Co-Op under the Southern Buck brand.

 *“Antler Magnet that contains roasted soybeans, corn and peanuts is in great demand by hunting clubs and landowners and has a much-higher protein content than just pouring corn out or feeding it to deer,” Brown reports.
 “Antler Magnet not only feeds deer but is an attractant too.
 As more landowners and hunting clubs have tried it, the demand has grown. product.
 You can put this product in a trough feeder, a spin feeder or pour it out on the ground.
 Since the bag weighs only 40 pounds, it’s light enough to carry in a backpack to create a small food plot.”

 Because Alabama hunters now can put out bait to attract deer, they can use Antler Magnet in these small food plots before the planted crop comes out of the ground.
 Brown also says that Southern Buck has developed more, new wildlife plantings, including: